kostasx/JavaScript/Week2/MAKEME.md

 }
 ```

-5. Create a function called `vehicle`, like before, but takes another parameter called age, so that `vehicle("blue", 1, 5)` prints "a blue used car"
+5. Create a function called `vehicle`, like before, but takes another parameter called age, so that
+    `vehicle("blue", 1, 5)` prints "a blue used car".
+    `vehicle("blue", 1, 0)` prints "a blue new car".

 6. Make a list of vehicles, you can add `"motorbike"`, `"caravan"`, `"bike"`, or more.